mihaelamj/mmjiostemplates/README.md

 * BaseView.
 * BaseSubview is a main view class for embedabble ViewControllers.
 It has methods for determining it's size dynamically.
 * BaseTableViewCell, BaseCollectionViewCell and BaseTableViewHeaderFooterView classes also have methods for determining their size dynamically
-* Masonry is included in all classes that need Auto Layout.
+* Masonry is included in all classes that need Auto Layout, but commented.
-* I you don't use Masonry just comment "#import <Masonry/Masonry.h>" from the header of files that include it.

 ##How to install